Micron CEO warns the chip shortage is set to continue

 Micron is mostly known for its memory products including DRAM and NAND flash which are obviously key components in all PCs.
 If things like Covid related shutdowns continue on and off, then supply is indeed likely to be disrupted for the foreseeable future.
 The price of DDR5 memory is falling but it remains high compared to DDR4.
 Given that Micron is one of few DRAM manufacturers, it doesn’t bode well for pricing going forward.

-Micron is set to invest over $150 billion over the next decade, ramping up its commitment in research, development manufacturing.
-That's all long term though and won't have much effect during 2022.
+Micron is set to invest over $150 billion over the next decade, ramping up its commitment to research, development, and manufacturing.
+That's all long-term though and won't have much effect during 2022.
 One thing it won’t be doing, at least in the shorter term, is producing Ballistix memory.
-Sadly, Micron killed off its long running Ballistix memory brand, instead choosing to focus on supplying other RAM manufacturers.
+Sadly, Micron killed off its long-running Ballistix memory brand, instead choosing to focus on supplying other RAM manufacturers.

 Best SSD for gaming: the best solid state drives around